benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 This element has no semantic purpose and exists for legacy reasons only, but its content is significant.

 The `id` is a unique string that typically matches the primary domain of the provider.
+The syntax of the ID is the same as for domain and hostname.

 Within `<emailProvider>` are `<domain>`, `<displayName>` and `<displayShortName>`, `<documentation>`, `<incomingServer>` and